-This work is being led by Ashley Robinson supported by a Steering Group made up of representatives from Stirling Council, FVL LEADER, Forth Environment Link, West Dunbartonshire Council, Clackmannanshire Council and others.
+This work was led by Ashley Robinson supported by a Steering Group made up of representatives from Stirling Council, FVL LEADER, Forth Environment Link, West Dunbartonshire Council, Clackmannanshire Council and others.

 The Local Food & Drink Co-ordinator role is to help build a resilient, diverse, and vibrant local food system and economy in the Forth Valley and Loch Lomond area.
 Aims include: